-See Device Support Facilities User's Guide and Reference for more information on Device Support Facilities.
+For more information on Device Support Facilities, see Device Support Facilities User's Guide and Reference.

-Data Facility Data Set Services: DFDSS
+Data Facility Data Set Services (DFDSS)

-Data Facility Data Set Services (5740-UT3), or its equivalent, is required to back up DASD files on tape, in a format that can be successfully restored following installation of MVS/XA Data Facility Product.
+To back up DASD files on tape, in a format that can be restored after installation of MVS/XA Data Facility Product, Data Facility Data Set Services or its equivalent is required.

 Because any other IBM program that may have been used to back up DASD files on tape will be deleted when Data Facility Product is installed, you will not be able to use these programs to restore the tapes they created.
-Furthermore, you will not be able to use DFDSS to restore those tapes, because DFDSS can only restore data sets that it has dumped.
+Furthermore, you will not be able to use DFDSS to restore those tapes, because DFDSS can restore only data sets that it has dumped.
 You should therefore use DFDSS or its equivalent to back up your OS/VS2 MVS distribution libraries and all other data sets you want to save before installing Data Facility Product, so that these may be restored if necessary on the new MVS/XA system.
-See "Programs Not Supported by Data Facility Product" on page 12 for a discussion of alternatives to previous IBM dump and restore programs.
+For a discussion of alternatives to previous IBM dump and restore programs, see "Programs Not Supported by Data Facility Product" on page 16.